Spitfire-Frozone/BeginnerSQL/SQL_Part1_Intro_and_Syntax.md

 > groups records that share the same values into summary rows
 ### TOP, LIMIT or ROWNUM
 > specifies the number of records to return
+### JOIN
+> combines rows from two or more different tables, based on a related column between them
+### ON
+> specifies the target of a join

 </details>